Making Sense of Our History

 2022

 U.S. Supreme Court overturned Roe v.
 Wade with its decision in Dobbs v.
 Jackson Women's Health Organization, eliminating the federal right to abortion.
-Impending restrictions on LGBTQ+ civil rights are outlined in Project 2025, which calls for removing the terms "sexual orientation" and "gender identity" from "every federal rule, agency regulation, contract, grant, regulation, and piece of legislation that exists."
-This erasure isn't symbolic—it's part of a systematic effort to strip LGBTQI+ people of all legal protection from persecution, discrimination, and violence.
+Impending restrictions on LGBTQIA+ civil rights are outlined in Project 2025, which calls for removing the terms "sexual orientation" and "gender identity" from "every federal rule, agency regulation, contract, grant, regulation, and piece of legislation that exists."
+This erasure isn't symbolic—it's part of a systematic effort to strip LGBTQIA+ people of all legal protection from persecution, discrimination, and violence.

 Today